stellar/stellar-core/docs/integration.md

 #### Applying changes in the high resolution custom view

-A process (singleton) can import data from the [historical SQL tables](#sql-tables) in stellar-core database as ledgers close and publish this data to processes that need to maintain a custom view.
+A process (singleton) can import data that corresponds to [the ledger state transition](#ledger-state-transition-information-transactions-etc) and publish it to processes that need to maintain a custom view.

 The data that needs to be processed as ledger closes is, in order:
-* the ledger header (in `ledgerheaders`)
+* the ledger header (ie `ledgerheader`)
-* transaction set "meta"
+* transaction set "meta" that corresponds to the different phases of applying transactions
-  * `txfee` - before and after changes related to fee processing (fees are processed before everything else)
+  * before and after changes related to fee processing (fees are processed before everything else)
-  * transactions in `txhistory`
-    * before and after state at operation granularity
+  * for each transaction, the before and after state encoded as `TransactionMetaV2` for the different phases of transaction application
+    * changes before operations get applied
+    * changes for each operation
+    * changes after operations get applied
     * also contains associated `TransactionResult`
-* ledger upgrades "meta" (in `upgradehistory`)
+* ledger upgrades "meta"
   * contains ledger entries before/after of ledger entries that potentially get modified by upgrades
   * contains network wide settings upgrade information (protocol version, base fee, etc)
 * other data (SCP messages)